 Jineteros are street hustlers known for calling to foreign women with the tried-and-true “Where you from?"
 This is usually prefaced with “linda”, and often followed by “Can I show you around?”, “Do you need help finding a casa/guide/taxi?” or the very direct “Do you want a boyfriend?”
-Many jineteros are genuinely friendly people and their cat calling harmless but their persistence can become annoying.
-Many jineteros have no formal job; tourists buy their food and drinks and pay their entrance into clubs.
+Many jineteros are genuinely friendly people and their cat calling is harmless but their persistence can become annoying.
+Many jineteros have no formal job, as they rely on tourists to buy their food and drinks and pay their entrance into clubs.
 If you feel you’ve made a friend and you want to treat them to dinner, there is absolutely nothing wrong with that.
 I do the same!
-Just know that quite a few women (AND men) find themselves spending far more money than intended and many of them feel gullible and taken advantage of afterward.
+Just know that quite a few women (AND men) find themselves spending far more money than intended then feeling gullible and taken advantage of afterward.

-Because jineteros are typically not transparent about their business, travelers often believe they’re making a friend but this “friend” is secretly collecting a commission by finding them restaurants, taxis, and accommodations.
+Because jineteros are typically not transparent about their business, travelers often believe they’re making a friend and don’t realize they’re being scammed.
+In reality, this “friend” is secretly collecting a commission by finding them restaurants, taxis, and accommodations.
 That said, if you’re in an unfamiliar country and don’t speak the language, the additional help may be worth an extra few dollars.

 The onslaught of personal questions